Bronx Apartment Fire Kills At Least 12, New York Mayor De Blasio Says

 "The fire broke out in the first floor of the building just before 7 p.m. and quickly spread through the building.

-"Hours later, Mayor Bill de Blasio stood in the street near the scene of the fire to deliver the grim news, "This is the worst fire tragedy we've seen in this city in at least a quarter century.
-Based on info we have now, this will rank as one of the worst losses to life in a fire in many many years."
+"Hours later, Mayor Bill de Blasio stood in the street near the scene of the fire to deliver the grim news, 'This is the worst fire tragedy we've seen in this city in at least a quarter century.
+Based on info we have now, this will rank as one of the worst losses to life in a fire in many many years.'

 "Fire Commissioner Daniel Nigro said the fire began on the first floor of a five-story apartment building near the Bronx Zoo and spread to the upper floors.
-Nigro said it was "way too early" in the investigation to talk about what might have caused the fire."
+Nigro said it was 'way too early' in the investigation to talk about what might have caused the fire."

 VIDEO: New York City's mayor says 12 people have been killed in Bronx apartment building fire. https://t.co/YLyp7iNmz4— The Associated Press (@AP) December 29, 2017

-Those escaping the fire rushed out into 15 degree temperatures.
+Those escaping the fire rushed out into 15-degree temperatures.
 Thierno Diallo ran out of his apartment wearing his bathrobe, jacket and sandals, according to The Associated Press.

 "Diallo, 59, a security guard originally from Conakry, Guinea, who lives in a ground floor apartment said he was home asleep when he heard banging on the door.
 It took him a moment to realize what was happening.

-"Only when I heard people screaming, 'There's a fire in the building!'" he said.
+"Only when I heard people screaming, 'There's a fire in the building!' " he said.
 "I heard somebody, 'Oh!
 Fire!
 Fire!
 Fire!'"

 About 170 firefighters suffered through bone-chilling cold to rescue people from the building.
 The water from their hoses froze on the streets.